brizer/multi-repo-git/docs/config.md

 mrgx config ls
 ```

-The current Path will be added in config file:
+The current Path will be added in config file with a default alias:

 ``` json
 {